 What do you do most of the time you are online?
-Apart from reading hongkiat.com that is.
+Apart from reading hongkiat.com, that is.
 Blogging, designing, emailing, gaming, pinning, reading, socializing, surfing, watching videos, writing reviews… take your pick.
-Even when we’re not in front of the personal computer or laptop, we may have a phone on one ear, and a tablet on the other arm.
+Even when we’re not in front of the personal computer or laptop, we may have a phone on one ear and a tablet on the other arm.

 Now, quickly, what do you do when you are not connected to the Internet?
 I hope it’s not a politically correct answer that you just made up on the spot.
-Most of us who make our living on the Web also use it for our leisurely activities, namely playing games, armchair-socializing and probably stalking exes, which as you can probably tell are not very healthy activities.
+Most of us who make our living on the Web also use it for our leisurely activities, namely playing games, armchair-socializing, and probably stalking exes, which, as you can probably tell, are not very healthy activities.

 I was suffering through a short bout of ‘computer fatigue’ the other day – oh, it’s a real collection of symptoms, believe me, but I doubt it would be enough to get you off of work.
-You may have even experienced it yourself: the strain persists on the bridge of your nose, the area between the eyes; blurry vision, a metallic taste in your mouth, headaches and slight dizziness – all at a degree that doesn’t justify a run to the doctors but that still affects your productivity enough to make you sit up and take notice.
+You may have even experienced it yourself: the strain persists on the bridge of your nose, the area between the eyes; blurry vision, a metallic taste in your mouth, headaches, and slight dizziness – all to a degree that doesn’t justify a run to the doctors but that still affects your productivity enough to make you sit up and take notice.

-After spending on average 13 hours a day in front of the computer, I was craving to go back to working on print i.e. paper; at least until I feel better.
-A torturous week later, I found the cure: a 12-hour long-awaited sleep marathon.
+After spending on average 13 hours a day in front of the computer, I was craving to go back to working on print i.e., paper; at least until I feel better.
+A torturous week later, I found the cure: a 12-hour, long-awaited sleep marathon.

 All the symptoms I had been having disappeared the next morning.
 Part of the benefits of having a boss who understands freelancing, is that they let inadequacies like this slide.
 But I believe a plea to take better care of your health is justifiable seeing how easy and relevant it is for this section to be describing you as it was, me.